ValentineCodes/scaffold-eth-mobile/README.md

 6. Set the `ALCHEMY_KEY` and `LOCAL_PROVIDER` variables in `packages/reactnative/src/utils/constants.ts`

-7. Ensure you have a device connected or you are running a simulator
+7. Connect your device via USB or Run an emulator

 8. Run android(`IOS support coming soon...`):
 ```